zipyx/md5-collisions-binary-modification/README.md

 .rw-r--r--     0 B   2023  prefix.txt
 ```

-2. Describe in detail the entire process with screenshots
+2. Description in detail with screenshots.

 I downloaded the `c` file from moodle and named it `prog.c`.
 Then I generated the first binary file without modifying it's content and named it `a_xyz.out` using the following command: